akleiner2/akleiner2.github.io/_posts/2015-11-23-finding-passion.md

 ---
 layout:     post
-title:      Don't let your dreams be dreams!
+title:      Pursuing a different passion
 author:     Allen Kleiner
 date:       2015-11-24 05:18:20
 summary:    Don't let something stop you from doing what you wanna do.
-categories: Following goals, Beatboxing
+categories: T-Pain
 tags:
  - Beatbox
  - No Comment A Cappella